blackberry/Community/Gameplay.md

 ### Website and Code
 The main website is [Gameplay3d.org](http://gameplay3d.org).
-The site has a [Developer Guide](https://github.com/blackberry/GamePlay/raw/master/gameplay-docs/development-guide.pdf) and tutorials for several samples.
+The site has a [Developer Guide](https://github.com/blackberry/GamePlay/raw/master/gameplay-docs/development-guide.pdf) and tutorials for several samples, as well as [API Reference](http://gameplay3d.org/api.php) and links to Downloads.

 The code is developed transparently at [GitHub][repo:gameplay] and is available under an [ASL2] license.